Tiny Tim Mobbed at the Melody Shop — 1969

 KLIF promotional material found on eBay several months ago.
 The back of the card lists the KLIF’s top 40 of the week, here.

-Glamour shot found on the internet.
+Glamour shot of Mr. Khaury found somewhere on the internet.

 Tiny Tim Wikipedia entry is here.